bhavyanjain3004/drive_easy/README.md

 ## 📄 Usage

 - For Owners: Sign up, add cars, manage listings, and track bookings.
-- For Customers: Browse cars, filter based on preference, view details, and book rentals.
+- For Customers: Browse cars, filter based on preference, view details, and book rentals